dvir-pashut/nginx-multiply-hosts/README.md

-# nginx-multiply-host with ssl
+# nginx-multy-host with ssl

-### "nginx-multiply-hosts" is a repository that contains the necessary files to enable multiple hosts and redirects using nginx and docker-compose, while also obtaining SSL from Certbot (Let's Encrypt).
+### "nginx-multy-hosts" is a repository that contains the necessary files to enable multiple hosts and redirects using nginx and docker-compose, while also obtaining SSL from Certbot (Let's Encrypt).

 ## Usage